-{\bf Appendix B:} For $\overline{EP_n}$, we let $v$ be a vertex with degree $n-5$, $u$ be a vertex with degree $n-3$, $w$ be a vertex with degree $4$, and $z$ be a vertex with degree $6$.
-We use $\mu_1$ to denote the largest eigenvalue of the adjacency matrix $A$ of $EP_n'$.
+{\bf Appendix B:} For $\overline{EB_n}$, let $v$ be a vertex of degree $n-5$, $u$ a vertex of degree $n-3$, $w$ a vertex of degree $4$, and $z$ a vertex of degree $6$.
+We use $\mu_1$ to denote the largest eigenvalue of the adjacency matrix of $\overline{EB_n}$.
 If $x$ is the eigenvector of $\mu_1$, then we have $Ax=\mu_1x$.
-Recall the symmetry between vertices with the same degree.
+Recall the symmetry between the vertices with the same degree.
 We get